zeek/zeek-docs/doc/script-reference/autogenerated-packet-analyzer-index.rst

    See :rfc:`4380` for more information about the Teredo protocol.

-   :outer: The Teredo tunnel connection.
+   :param outer: The Teredo tunnel connection.

-   :inner: The Teredo-encapsulated IPv6 packet header and transport header.
+   :param inner: The Teredo-encapsulated IPv6 packet header and transport header.

    .. zeek:see:: teredo_authentication teredo_origin_indication teredo_bubble